WilliamWeihnacht/Auto-Forrest/README.md

 # link: https://williamweihnacht.github.io/Autobattler-js-project/

 ## Description:
 This project is a rougelike autobattler.
 The idea is that there will be a charecter representing the player that fights waves of enemies automatically.
-Periodically the player will have a choice of a few power-ups to improve their charecters/stats or abilites.
+Periodically the player will have a choice of a few power-ups to improve their characters stats or abilites.
 As the game progresses the enemies will also get more difficult.
-I plan on starting with 3 levels.

 ## How to play: